 - Improvements in pedagogy: For example, teachers were more able to facilitate learning for different types of learner and for different levels of understanding.
 Again, SEN students were found to benefit from tablet use.

 - Increased Engagement and collaboration: Tablets improved student, teacher and parent engagement with learning, in addition to collaboration.
 87% of students agreed that tablets had helped them to enjoy learning.
 Also, being able to continue schoolwork at home or on-the-go shortened the gap between school and home.
 Parents observed that children completed homework faster: “where we were not able to help her, she got on the tablet and found out how to work it out.”
+On 27 March 2014, the government stated that, according to the evidence they reviewed, tablets do improve engagement and creativity in students, in addition to helping with monitoring and assessment.
+They have promised to continue to review international research in this area.
+See the Hansard report for more details.

 - Teachers being Constantly Available: Students communicated more with teachers about their schoolwork, and teachers had immediate access to evidence of work.
 Essa Academy reported that students and teachers were in “almost constant dialogue” over schoolwork.